-- Emory is just one of six schools in the nation--others include Stanford, MIT, Washington University, UCLA and the University of Southern California -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (3rd in 2015-16) and among the top 25 annual of best national universities (21st).
+- Emory is just one of seven schools in the nation--others include Stanford, Johns Hopkins, Washington University, the University of Southern California, UCLA and MIT -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (4th in 2017-18) and among the top 25 annual of best national universities (t-21st).

-- From 1987-88 through the end of the 2015-16 academic year, Emory has captured a total of 183 UAA team championships.
-During 2015-16, the following teams won conference championships: men's swimming and diving, women's swimming and diving, men's basketball, women's tennis, men's tennis, softball and golf.
+- From 1987-88 through the end of the 2015-16 academic year, Emory has captured a total of 194 UAA team championships.
+During 2017-18, the following teams won conference championships: men's swimming and diving, women's swimming and diving, women's tennis, softball, and golf.

-- Emory has finished among the top 10 Division III programs in the Director's Cup in 15 of the last 16 years.
+- Emory has finished among the top 10 Division III programs in the Director's Cup in 17 of the last 18 years.
 The Director's Cup honors institutions maintaining a broad-based athletic program, achieving success in many sports, both men's and women's.
-In 2015-16, the Eagles placed third out of 322 schools that scored points.
+In 2017-18, the Eagles placed ninth out of 329 schools that scored points.